March 19, 2020

 Every community has a “walk around the block.”
 How does yours feel?

-For developers, finding differentiation through product will always be a worthwhile endeavor.
+For master planned community developers, finding differentiation through product will always be a worthwhile endeavor.
 Most audiences respond well to their choice of a well-designed home and an equally impressive community at large.
 These efforts, and many more, help overcome the real estate industry’s looming perception as somewhat generic and unimaginative.

 With that said, a beautiful community – on its own – still leaves experiences within that community to be desired.
 In theater, as a loose analogy, the goal of set design is to support the performance.
 In communities, experiences are the performance.

 And they can range in both frequency and scale, from regular and undemanding – such as fitness classes and happy hours – to semi-annual community-wide events, complete with food trucks, live music, and outdoor games.
 With experiences, the options are bordering on endless, and we encourage you to get creative.

 But no matter the experiences you offer, the effort itself sends an important signal to your audience: You are aware of and committed to the overall customer experience.
 Specifically, the post-purchase customer experience.

 Now, in spite of customer experience (CX) taking the all-too-familiar shape of a buzzword, many brands still fail to dissect and optimize theirs.
 And most fail in similar ways with their post-purchase customer experience.

 If you pay attention to both, you’ll be among brands who understand that true destinations offer more than good living in pretty places.
 They offer interesting things to do – and under it all – they offer their residents stories to tell.

 Note: People are in a hurry to share the interesting things they do.
 Give them the opportunity, and they will market on your behalf.

 Not all amenity-rich communities stand out, but all stand-out communities are amenity-rich.